 How to Convert Live Photos to Video

 Live photos may be compatible with iPhone devices and a few social media sites such as Facebook.
-But what if you want to upload it to non-compatible platforms such as Instagram?
+But what if you want to share a Live Photo it to non-compatible platforms such as Instagram?
 The simple answer is to convert your moving images to video.

 Apart from video conversion, you also have the option to turn your live photos into GIFs or a still image.
 You can even use the app to edit your clips as well as add filters to your files.

 The downside is that the free Lively version includes a large watermark when you download your converted images.
-So if you want to remove it, you’ll need to pay $2.99.
-But that’s not expensive at all considering what it allows you to do with your live photos.
+So if you want to remove it, you’ll need to pay a small fee.
+But that’s not expensive at all considering what it allows you to do with your Live Photos.

 Editing Converted Video Files with Third-Party Apps